 Since that time I have focussed mainly on the relationship between BIM and building performance analysis, and the development of software to facilitate performative design approaches within standard BIM workflows.

-I am on the board of a building management company in the Isle of Man and it has been quite an interesting and eye-opening experience.
+Until recently I was on the board of a building management company in the Isle of Man (for about 6 years) and it was quite an interesting and eye-opening experience.
 It became very hands-on for the first few years as we brought all management in-house and sought to significantly rationalise operations and costs.

 Building management seems to me to be mostly about close relationships and lots of communication - obviously with owners and tenants, but most of all with contractors.
 Once you have a full set of trusted service providers and suppliers that you can call upon, dealing with pretty much everything becomes so much simpler and straightforward.
 Also, even seemingly intractable disputes can usually be dealt with quite effectively by active communication, though actually meeting the people involved and being genuinely sympathetic to their concerns helps.